Ethical brands boost customer loyalty (and satisfaction)

 "An ethical brand acts with integrity, responsibility, honesty, respect and accountability.
 Companies that place ethics at the core of their business strategy have a positive impact on their customers' affective commitment towards the brand.
 Ethical brands also increase customer satisfaction, service quality, financial performance and customer retention," write the authors.

-5 major benefits of ethical brands
+5 proven benefits of ethical brands

 The researchers analysed the perceptions of 2,179 customers from 18 to 65 years old regarding their involvement in purchasing services from financial institutions, clothing retail chains, insurance companies, internet and telephone service providers, hypermarket and supermarket chains, gas stations, utility companies and hotel chains utility companies and hotel chains.